 My Parents Aren’t U.S. Citizens.
 Can I Apply?

 Yes.
 Each participant, however, must be a U.S. citizen, legal permanent resident, or have a valid U.S. Visa or other form of valid immigration authorization to be in the United States.

-I Am In Eigth Grade But Will Be In High School This Summer.
+I Am In Eighth Grade But Will Be In High School This Summer.
 Can I Apply?

 No. The Law Camp is open to high school students who at the time of participation will be entering their sophomore, junior, or senior years or have just graduated high school.
 In our experience, students who are sophomores or above get the most out of the Law Camp experience.
 Eighth graders, we hope you’ll apply in the future!